Frequently Asked Questions about HPCP Auditions

 We typically hold two sessions, one on a weekend and one on a weekday evening, in order to accommodate everyone’s schedules (some actors have work or family commitments on the weekend, others may be unavailable on whichever weeknight we choose).
 Choose whichever session fits your schedule.
 No casting descisions are made until after the second session.

 Will I have to stay for the entire session?

 No. Drop in at any point and leave whenever you like.
-How long the process takes depends on how many readings you do, which depends on how many parts you want to read for and what the director may ask you to do.
+How long the process takes depends on how many actors turn out and how many parts you read for.

 I’ve never acted in anything before, but I’m really interested.
 Should I audition?